mandraga/upernes/README.md

 A Nes to Super Nes recompiler.

 upernes takes rom files for the Nintendo Nes and recompiles them to make Super Nes smc rom files.

-It Works on linux and windows.
+It runs on linux and windows.
 A docker image can also be used.

 ## Principle: